LibreHealthIO/lh-ehr/INSTALL.md

 ```

 If there are other files that you have customized, then you will also need to treat those carefully.

-To upgrade the database, run the `sql_upgrade.php` script from your web browser (for example: `http://libreehr.location/sql_upgrade.php`).
-It will prompt you to select the old release number, and will display the SQL commands issued as the upgrade occurs.

 ## FAQ